OmarHadhoud/OHEngine/README.md

 # Dependencies
 This project uses imgui for the GUI, stbi for image loading, and assimp for model loading.
 It also uses GLFW, GLAD and GLM for openGL related stuff.
 # How to run
 Just download the project and run using visual studio in debug mode/ release mode.
 Release mode is preferred as it is much faster specially to loading models using assimp.
+Note: As the 3D models size is too large, you can download it from here: https://drive.google.com/file/d/114mm2LcC46iRoOX_wXUAiKO8ff6BONml/view?usp=sharing and extract it in the res folder.
 # Screenshots/GIFS
 ![image](/Screenshots/1.png?raw=true)
 A pink point light, a white directional light from the left side, both reflecting on the ground.
 Skybox made of a Yokohama panorama picture can be seen.